buttonwoodcx/bcx-aurelia-dnd/src/tutorial/bcx-aurelia-reorderable-repeat-part4.md

 > Since `bcx-aurelia-dnd` v0.4.0 and `bcx-aurelia-reorderable-repeat` v0.3.1, it ships with some default preview drawers for `<tr>` and `<li>` elements.
 You rarely need to go down this path to deal with `<tr>` preview.

-> The default `<tr>` and `<li>` preview implement doesn't handle all situations.
+> The default `<tr>` and `<li>` preview implementation doesn't handle all situations.
 When the rendered preview doesn't match your expectation, you still need to draw it manually.

 `bcx-aurelia-reorderable-repeat` did not hide `bcx-aurelia-dnd`'s limitation on drawing preview.